particle-iot/docs/src/content/archives/installing-dfu-util.md

 ```

-The [macOS CLI Installer](/getting-started/developer-tools/cli/) tries to install dfu-util if you have homebrew installed.
+The [Mac OS CLI Installer](/getting-started/developer-tools/cli/) tries to install dfu-util if you have homebrew installed.

 If you have neither homebrew nor MacPorts installed, I recommend installing homebrew as the easiest way to install dfu-util.
 Just follow the instructions on the [homebrew](http://brew.sh) site to install it first.